Educational Opportunities: A Guide to Idaho (ID) Grants

 Dollar General Beyond Words Library Relief Fund

-• Description: Provides grants to public school libraries affected by disasters to rebuild programs.
+• Description: Provides funding to public school libraries recovering from disasters.

 • Duration: 1 year.